Leatherface: Design

-Filmmakers for the ninth entry in the franchise wanted to take the character back to his roots, opting for an "old school" approach to the film and its iconic character, whom producer Álvarez referred to as "Old Man Leatherface".
+Filmmakers for the ninth entry in the franchise wanted to take the character back to his roots, opted for an "old school" to the character, whom producer Álvarez referred to as "Old Man Leatherface".
 To that effect, Illusion Industries Inc. founder Todd Tucker and Martin Astles were hired to bring about a new iteration of the character.
 The design process for the character was particularly difficult due to the intricate design process, with viable effort made create a look for the character that was consistent with the original film, while given the incentive to make the character look as scary as possible.
-Various design concepts and ideas for Leatherface's new look were discussed, including early concept art by artist Miles Teves depicting what Leatherface would look like without the mask in order to visualize the character as someone who had been "beaten down" over the years since the first film.
-One of the possible designs for the character involved Leatherface wearing a dress, as a homage to the character's feminine aspect in the original film, however, this was discarded early on in development.
 Eventually basing their design upon the 'Old Lady' character Ginny, different masks were created using casts made from silicone and sculpted to give the appearance that the face had been "ripped off".
-Tucker would intentionally design the mask to be drooping and sagging, which gave off a 'sad' look to the character.
-Tucker would clash with the producers on the design, as producers wanted the look to resemble Michael Myers' mask, as the studio felt this was scarier because of its emotionless appearance.
+Tucker intentionally designed the mask to be drooping and sagging, which gave off a 'sad' look to the character.
+Tucker clashed with the producers on the design, as producers wanted the look to resemble Michael Myers' mask, as the studio felt this was scarier because of its emotionless appearance.
 Eventually, Tucker was able to convince the studio of the original design after explaining to them how it worked well with the current state of the character.
-A total of twenty masks were created and used throughout the course of the film, with five different looks depicting the mask in different states of gore and decay.
+A total of twenty masks were created and used in the film, with five different looks depicting the mask in different states of gore and decay.